-In the case of investing in things like real estate or the stock market, if human beings were truly rational creatures, then they would never get carried away by overconfidence and, by their collective delusion and the behaviours which result from this delusion, create financial or real estate bubbles, which, when they burst, can cause a calamitous decline in prices, thus leading to an economic recession or depression.
+In the case of investing in things like real estate or the stock market, if human beings were truly rational creatures, then they would never get carried away by overconfidence and, by their collective delusion and the behaviours that result from this delusion, create financial or real estate bubbles, which, when they burst, can cause a calamitous decline in prices and precipitate an economic recession or depression.
 But such events do occasionally occur because human beings are imitative creatures.
 When people see or hear of others making money by buying stocks or real estate, they believe that they too can make money by doing the same thing, which causes their prices to go even higher, at least for a time.
-But the higher the prices rise, especially when this happens in a short period of time, the more likely that they will drop just as precipitately.
-Hence, although the assumption of rationality cannot account for speculative bubbles, since their regular occurrence directly contradicts the economists’ assumption of rationality, they are easily explained by the theory of imitation.
+But the higher the prices rise, especially when this happens in a short period of time, the more likely it becomes that they will drop just as precipitately.
+Hence, although the assumption of rationality cannot account for speculative bubbles, since their regular occurrence contradicts the economists’ assumption of rationality, they are easily explained by the theory of imitation.

-It is important to understand that to deny that human beings are rational creatures does not mean that all our actions are therefore irrational, in the sense that we usually mean this word.
-For to draw this unwarranted conclusion would be to continue applying the rigid logical habits and categories which I am rejecting, in this case the inference that if A (rationality) is false, then its opposite, not A (irrationality), must be true.
+It is important to understand that my emphatic denial that human beings are rational creatures does not mean that all our actions are therefore irrational, in the sense that we usually mean this word.
+For to draw this unwarranted conclusion would be to continue applying the rigid logical habits and categories that I am rejecting, in this case the inference that if A (rationality) is false, then its opposite, not A (irrationality), must be true.
 Instead, like all good scientists and sensible people, we must examine human behaviour as it really is, and not the way that certain people like economists believe it is, according to the theories or beliefs which they hold to be true because everyone else they know holds them to be true.